KyleRego/anki_record/README.md

 # Anki Record

-Anki Record is a Ruby library which provides a programmatic interface to Anki flashcard decks (`*.apkg` files, or Anki SQLite databases).
+Anki Record is a Ruby library which provides a programmatic interface to Anki flashcard decks/deck packages (`.apkg` files or Anki SQLite databases).

-**It is in an early stage of development, so the API is not finalized, and currently released versions may have some bugs.**
+**Development is ongoing and currently released versions may have some bugs.
+The library does not support media yet.**

 **To import the deck packages into Anki, click the File menu and then "Import" from inside Anki.
 Do not double click the `.apkg` file to open Anki and import it at the same time.**